 While Academic Learning Support is also operating out of Zoom, there’s one more vital piece to this puzzle, your PASS Leaders!
 Unfortunately, not all courses do have PASS available, however, the ones that do are certainly worth popping into.
 It’s the most optimal way to supercharge your study time, right from the comfort of your own bedroom.

-Most PASS classes have moved online, so check the announcements on your Blackboard to see which available times suit you.
+Most PASS classes have an online option available, so check the announcements on your Blackboard to see which available times suit you.

 If you’ve had enough of Zoom over the last few weeks, there are other ways you can get help too.
 You’re probably using it to scroll through this article right now.

 Academic Learning Support can also provide phone sessions with students who need academic support.
 It’s delivered the same way as mentioned previously, except now you don’t even have to change out of your lounge-around shirt too!
 Just indicate to your Learning Advisor that you’d prefer a call and they’ll be happy to help.

 Now if you feel like you’re not up to having a chat or if you’re just confident you’d like to have a crack on your own, there’s actually something for the internet surfer as well.
 The Academic Learning Support team has put together a plethora of online information to help you out with your academic writing, English language, Math and stat skills, study tips and even how to smash out your assignments.

 On top of that, the Library is still able to be assessed without even having to walk up those treacherous Auchmuty stairs!
 If you’re really struggling with a subject, take a browse through the NEWCAT+ Library Catalogue.
 You can also get help with referencing, research and online tutorials about navigating the Library’s resources.